Quail Growth Record for our first Quail Hatch : first 4 weeks

 A lot happened since last update!
-We had a hurricane hit and we lost power for a week or so and we missed weighing the birds one week.
-We got all the czges re-modified also.
-We went from 1″ clearance to 5″+ clearance between bottom of the cage and the poop try!.
-We also opted to get a 6HP shop vac to deal with the poop collecting!
-Things were getting a little “SHi**y”
+We had a hurricane hit and lost power for a week or so.
+So we missed weighing the birds one week.
+All the cages were re-modified also, going from 1″ clearance to 5″+ clearance between bottom of the cage and the poop tray!
+Opted to get a 6HP shop vac to deal with the poop collecting!
+Things were getting a little “Shi**y”

 What we did find is that the birds are starting to slow down in weight gain!
 They are crowing now but no eggs.
 Here is the latest weighing chart:

 Our goal of 400 grams probably wont be met as the growth curve is flattening out a little AND the fact we are not allowing the birds to be empty of feed before we weigh them.
 They do have a craw like a chicken and it can hold a lot including water!
 It is hot and they are always drinking it seems.
 Time will tell.